1972 Puerto Rico DC-7 crash: Takeoff

 After engine run-up by the crew, the flight was cleared for takeoff at 9:20:30 p.m. for the four-hour flight to Nicaragua.
 The aircraft took an exceptionally long takeoff roll and gained very little altitude.
 A left turn was commenced towards the north, and at 9:23:15 p.m., the San Juan tower received the following transmission: "N500AE coming back around."
 To land safely, the aircraft would have first needed to dump 32,000 pounds of fuel; as a typical dump rate is one to two tons of fuel per minute, this process would have taken between 16 and 32 minutes.

-At or soon after the time of the last radio transmission, the plane experienced a catastrophic failure of engine No. 2.
-It is possible that engine No. 3 was also lost.
+At or soon after the time of the last radio transmission, the plane experienced a catastrophic failure of engine No. 2 and possibly also of engine No. 3.
 Engines 2 and 3 are closest to the fuselage and contain the hydraulic pumps.
 If both were lost, the pilot would be forced to rely on a controls reversion system.
 With reduced control and possibly loss of electrical power, the pilot was then faced with the challenge of ditching the aircraft into the sea while maintaining a relation to the horizon over water on a moonless night.
 In this scenario, the aircraft was essentially unflyable.